Guard · Pre-PR preflight

 Pre-PR preflight

 Know it won't ship broken.
-The same node-check, brain-drift, twin-drift, surface-drift, and server-boot smoke checks CI would run - on your laptop, in ~90 seconds, before the PR opens.
+The same node-check, brain-drift, twin-drift, surface-drift, and server-boot smoke checks CI would run - on your laptop, before the PR opens.

 See it in motion